exasol/project-keeper/doc/design.md

 `dsn~validators~1`

-As an interface for the different validations we created the `Validator` interface.
+As an interface for the different validations, we created the `Validator` interface.
 It only contains the `validate` method:

 ```java
 public List<ValidationFinding> validate();